APSL/django-kaio/docs/mixins.rst

     redis database number that we'll use as cache into redis.
 By default, ``2``.

 **CACHE_REDIS_USER**
-    Password for redis.
-By default without password.
+    User for redis.
+By default without user.

 **CACHE_REDIS_PASSWORD**
     Password for redis.
 By default without password.